ContentStudio API plan is now available. Create automations using Claude, Zapier, n8n, make, etc. Explore plan!

 A useful budget starts with the role social media plays in your business.

-• If the goal is consistency: Budget for planning, scheduling, basic content creation, and simple reporting.
+• If the goal is consistency: Budget for planning, scheduling, basic content creation, and simple reporting

-• If the goal is growth: Add stronger creative, campaign management, analytics, and paid promotion.
+• If the goal is growth: Add stronger creative, campaign management, analytics, and paid promotion

-• If the workflow is more complex: Budget for approvals, permissions, account organization, and reporting across brands, clients, or locations.
+• If the workflow is more complex: Budget for approvals, permissions, account organization, and reporting across brands, clients, or locations

+The right budget should match the work your team needs to manage.
 Spend too little, and social becomes rushed and inconsistent.
 Spend on the wrong things, and you add cost without making the process better.

 Tools for social media management